Staff Skies Writer

 Day 03 is when you begin what’s called Hell Week.
 They teach you how to use laser beams, jet packs and your mental abilities -- which we all have, by the way -- to perform telepathy.
 You learn how to pilot UFOs, work the abductor beams and draw crop circles.
 My circles were terrible at first.
 I burned down three farms before I finally made a circle, and even then it looked more like a deformed rhombus.

 It wasn’t until Day 10 that things started to get good.
-You get to take a UFO out to Hell’s Highway, which runs through UFO Springs, and do some abducting of your own.
+You get to take a UFO out to Red Devil’s Highway, which runs through UFO Springs, and do some abducting of your own.
 Before that, you had to be with at least one or two of the higher-ups.
 I snatched up this one young couple that had just gotten out of the Valley of Doom.
 They thought they’d made a clean break.
 That was 20 years ago.
 I still have that couple in preservation tanks at my home.
 They’re right there in my living room for guests to see.
 I even put green lights in the tanks to make them look really cool.

 On Day 15, you’ll have the chance to go on an actual mission to other planets.
 It’s kind of like the mission you made during your recruitment, but this time you know you’ll be visiting other planets to gather intelligence, unlike the first time you went when you thought you were just on a tour.
 You’ll first go to the Intell Collection Agency located just outside Podtown.
 They’ll teach you how to capture and store data in the part of your brain that most beings don’t use.
 Lucky for me, I’m part alien, so it was easy for me to catch on.
 Zombies, on the other hand, have a hard time with this part of the training because their brains are pretty shot.
 Most of those guys and gals drop out when they get back to base.